craftercms/docs/source/system-administrators/activities/clustering/studio-clustering-two-nodes-with-arbiter.rst

 :is-up-to-date: True

-.. index:: Setup a Two Node Cluster with Studio and a Studio Arbiter, Clustering with Studio Example, Studio's Embedded Database Cluster Example
+.. index:: Setup a Two Node Cluster with Studio and a Studio Arbiter, Clustering with Studio Example

 .. _setup-a-two-node-cluster-with-studio-and-a-studio-arbiter: